 -

-Continue reading →: What Does Sourdough Bread Have to Do with Pre-Teaching Vocabulary?
+Continue reading →: What Does Sourdough Have to Do with Pre-Teaching Vocabulary?

-By Dr. Ruslana Westerlund, a linguist, former teacher, and now sourdough maker I admit it.
+By Dr. Ruslana Westerlund, a linguist, a former teacher, researcher, and sourdough baker I admit it.
 I finally gave in.
 I finally succumbed to the ubiquitousness of sourdough and its temptation from Facebook pictures that made me drool.
-I joined many others in their pursuit of COVID-induced frenzy of house projects. …
+I joined many others in their pursuit of COVID-induced frenzy of house…

 -